-Hungary participates in the Erasmus+ Programme which funds the implementation of the most significant youth voluntary programme, the European Voluntary Service (hereinafter referred to as EVS).
+Hungary participates in the Erasmus+ Programme which funds the implementation of the main youth voluntary programme, the European Voluntary Service (referred hereinafter to as EVS).
 In 2014, Hungary sent 139 EVS volunteers abroad, and the total budget was EUR 1 345 790.
-The Hungarian kick-off event of the European Solidarity Corps took place in December 2018.
+The Hungarian kick-off event of the European Solidarity Corps was in December 2018.

-Within Tempus Public Foundation it is the Erasmus+ Youth Unit which is responsible for coordinating and monitoring the EVS accreditation process.
+Within the Tempus Public Foundation it is the Erasmus+ Youth Unit which is responsible for coordinating and monitoring the EVS accreditation process.
 In terms of measuring the impact of the Erasmus+ youth project, Hungary, as a member of the so-called RAY international research network, carries out different quantitative and qualitative research projects.
-The Ray Network's research called 'Long Term Effects of Erasmus+: Youth In Action on Participation And Active Citizenship' for example aims at exploring how the participants' citizenship competences developed with their participation in such youth projects as youth exchanges, EVS or Structured Dialogue.
+The Ray Network's research called 'Long Term Effects of Erasmus+: Youth In Action on Participation And Active Citizenship' for example aims at exploring how the participants' citizenship competencies developed with their participation in such youth projects as youth exchanges or EVS.

 Since 2010, within the framework of the programme called 'Without Borders' ('Határtalanul!') approximately 300 thousand Hungarian students took part in study visits outside of the country. ('Határtalanul', 2019) The programme included voluntary activities as well, for example, the Transcarphatia action plan of 2015, which apart from collecting donations also provided room for getting involved in volunteer activities. ('Határtalanul!', 2015) (For more information on the 'Without Borders' programme, see chapter 1.4 Youth policy decision-making)